tozd/docker-php/README.md

 If you are extending this image, you can add a script `/etc/service/php/run.initialization` which will be run at a container startup, after the container is initialized, but before the PHP FCGI daemon is run.

+All images are rebuild daily to get any latest (security) updates from the underlying distribution.
+If you do the same in your image (which extends any of these images), you will get those updates as well.